Rémi Casty

-Rémi Casty (born 5 February 1985) is a former French international professional rugby league footballer and current head coach for Saint-Estève XIII Catalan in the Super XIII.
+Rémi Casty (born 5 February 1985) is a former French international professional rugby league footballer and current head coach for FC Lézignan XIII in the Super XIII.

 He played for the Sydney Roosters in 2014 before returning to Catalans.

 Background

 Casty was born in Narbonne, Languedoc-Roussillon, France.

 Playing career

 Catalans Dragons

 From being considered something of a fringe player during the Dragons first two seasons in the Super League, Casty matured and became an integral part of the French team, and regularly seen making hard yards from the interchange bench.

 Casty enjoyed an excellent season in 2012 which culminated in him being named in the Super League Dream Team.

 Sydney Roosters

 Casty left Catalans to join Sydney Roosters in 2014, and made his debut for the club in the 2014 World Club Challenge.
 In Round 11 of the 2014 NRL season, Casty made his NRL debut for the Roosters against the Canterbury-Bankstown Bulldogs.
 He went on to make 11 further NRL appearances, scoring two tries before rejoining Catalans at the start of the 2015 season.